MegOlson/anagram_antigram/README.md

 ## Specifications

+* Program will check if two words both legitimate words.
+  * Example Input: "nsdkm" "mdws"
+  * Example Output: "These are not valid words"
 * Program will check if two words are anagrams.
   * Example Input: "ruby" "bury"
   * Example Output: "These words are anagrams"